How Do You Know if You Should Audition or Not?

 Time is finite.

 It has been said that time is one of life’s great equalizers.
 We all, without exception, are granted 24 hours each day.

-Even so, professional voice actors finds themselves invited to more opportunities than they can possibly do (or do well) on a daily basis.
+Even so, professional voice actors find themselves invited to more auditions than they can possibly do (or do well) on a daily basis.

 How do you determine what you should audition for versus which auditions you should pass on?

 We’ve created a handy dandy audition flow chart to help you decide which auditions to pursue and why in today’s VOX Daily.
 Click through for the downloadable PDF!